 Greater Progress Needed

-While the proposal is a significant step in the right direction, more should be done.
+While the new rule is a significant step in the right direction, more should be done.
 As illustrated above, greater coverage of dental services under traditional Medicare—including routine care—would benefit millions of people and address both oral and medical health needs.
 Recently, Congress considered but ultimately decided not to add this critically needed benefit to traditional Medicare.
 Including more comprehensive dental coverage in traditional Medicare would also be valuable to many people with Medicare Advantage, since Medicare Advantage enrollees receive all the benefits available under traditional Medicare.

-Although substantially narrower than comprehensive dental coverage, CMS’ proposed rule to improve medically necessary dental care offers an important opportunity to provide Medicare beneficiaries with more meaningful dental coverage.
+Although substantially narrower than comprehensive dental coverage, CMS’ new rule to improve medically necessary dental care offers an important opportunity to provide Medicare beneficiaries with more meaningful dental coverage.
 Fully implementing those changes could mitigate some of the barriers many older adults face when needing dental care to properly treat a serious medical condition.
-It could also lead to improved health equity as individuals from Black/African American and Hispanic/Latino communities, rural residents, and people with low incomes make up a disproportionate share of beneficiaries with chronic conditions who would likely qualify for expanded medically necessary dental coverage.
+It could also lead to improved health equity as individuals from Black/African American and Hispanic/Latino communities, rural residents, and people with low incomes make up a disproportionate share of beneficiaries with chronic conditions who will likely qualify for expanded medically necessary dental coverage.

 Beyond medically necessary dental care, policymakers should explore other options to strengthen dental coverage under Medicare.
 One such option is to launch a limited demonstration to test and evaluate incentives to add routine dental services in Accountable Care Organizations, which serve over 10 million people with traditional Medicare (28%).
 Other policy initiatives could aim to enhance dental coverage for Medicare Advantage enrollees as those benefits are often limited in scope of services, coverage amount, and provider network.